 Most people have experienced or know someone who has experienced difficulty breathing, nausea or headaches from such things as cigarette smoke, diesel exhaust, pesticides, cleaning agents or hanging out in the laundry detergent isle for too long.
 Even so, when it comes to those who report moderate to severe adverse health effects from chemicals used […]

-Understanding What’s on the Inside, Despite What You See on the Outside.
+Looks Can Be Deceiving: Understanding What’s on the Inside, Despite What You See on the Outside.
 We have all seen it!
 Someone pulls into an accessible parking space, “jumps” out and dashes into the store.
 It is obvious they are not disabled, they are just in a hurry and being quite lazy!
-It makes us angry, because not only […]
+It makes us […]

 Don’t judge appearances.
-People with invisible disabilities don’t LOOK Disabled.
+People with invisible disabilities don’t LOOK like they have a disability.
 Don’t judge appearances when you think you see someone abusing privileges or rights reserved for the disabled because you might be making a common mistake based on perception.
-Have you ever seen someone get out of a car parked in a space reserved for the […]
+Have you ever seen someone get out of a car parked in a […]

 The Invisible Disabilities Association strives to bring awareness about chronic illness, pain and injury to friends, family, co-workers, businesses and more.
 Check out our booklet, pamphlets and videos that address living with invisible disabilities.
 Read our booklet excerpts and pamphlets online for FREE or order them here.
 But You LOOK Good!
 A Guide to Understanding and Encouraging People Living with Chronic […]